cjd6/CMPSC-487W-Project-1/README.md

 Programming Language: Java

 Demonstration/explination of features can be found in Demonstration.pdf

+***If you have any problems running this program, please let me know.
+I'm new to github and wouldn't be surprised if I made a mistake.***

 The SQLite driver is included.
 All the following must be present for the program to run: